phptuts/learnaustintech/_posts/arduino-block/2017-10-12-input-output.md

 1) Install the [Arduino IDE](https://www.arduino.cc/en/Main/Software) for your Operating System.

-2) Install [python 2.7](https://www.python.org/downloads/release/python-2713/) for your Operating System.
+2) Install [node js](https://nodejs.org/en/download/) for your Operating System.

-3) Open a command prompt / terminal and type in python --version.
+3) Open a command prompt / terminal and type in node --version.
 Make sure you see something like this.

 ![step3](/images/arduino-block/2017-10-12-input-output/step3.png)